saylordotorg/course_k12ela011/Unit04.md

+---
+layout: default
+title: "K12ELA011: English Language Arts 11"
+course_description: "This course is the third in the sequence of high school-level English courses, and will explore the literature of America, from the narratives of the early colonists to the foundational documents of our forefathers and contemporary literature."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Embracing Freedom: The Transcendentalists** <span id="4"></span>
 **If Cooper, Irving, and Bryant set out to establish a national literary